chenxinw/FGDC/README.md

 ## Basic Usage

-We provide codes of ExtNCO that utilizes POMO pre-trained on TSP-100 to solve REI / TSPLIB / VLSI instances.
+We provide codes of FGDC that utilizes POMO pre-trained on TSP-100 to solve REI / TSPLIB / VLSI instances.

 ```bash
 python main.py